Make your garden Hedgehog friendly with a wildlife area

 *consider making a dog free zone or highway through your garden

-*Unfortunately once a dog has attacked a hedgehog they are more than likely to do so again.
+*Unfortunately once a dog has attacked a hedgehog they are more than likely to do so again

-Become an Autumn/Winter overwintering volunteer
+Become a volunteer

-Never give hedgehogs milk based products
+Never give hedgehogs milk based products.

 Leaving out a shallow bowl of fresh water is a most welcome drink-stop on a nightly forage.